Lazy-Solutions/AdvancedSceneManager/flow/Getting-Started.md

 The **Flow Helper** is a ScriptableObject that functions similarly to the Scene Helper.
 It allows you to trigger flows from Unity Events or other scripts.

-> **Note:** The Flow Helper is automatically generated with methods to call your specific flows and variables.
-If a flow or variable appears to be missing, you can manually trigger a regeneration (see below).
+To ensure your specific flows and variables are available in the Flow Helper, you must manually trigger **Code Generation** whenever you make changes in the Flow Editor.

+### How to Generate Code
+To trigger code generation, click the menu in the **Top Right** corner of the **Flow Editor Window** and select **Generate Code**.

 ## Flow Editor Window